Events you may be interested in

 - Perth (Crawley campus)

-- Beginning of year and mid-year (mid-year intake is for part-time study only)
+- Semester 1 and Semester 2 (mid-year intake is for part-time study only)

 - This course is not available to international student visa holders